This post may contain affiliate links, which means I may earn a commission if you decide to purchase through my links.

 –Underline: the U icon will underline your text

-–Outline: the icon of the outlined O will outline your text
+–Outline: the icon of the outlined O will outline your text.
+I have a full guide on outlining lettering and text in Procreate to check out if you want to learn more!

 –Vertical vs. Horizontal: the icon with the two vertical dots will impact whether your text is lined up vertically or horizontally